BeekayAkin/Analytics-Portfolio/README.md

 ### Data Cleaning / Preparation

 in the initial data preparation phase, i performed the following tasks:
-- Data loading and isnpection.
+- Data loading and inspection.
 - Use Split column function to change the data from CSV format to excel fromat.
 - Made first row the table header.
 - Handling missing values.